ashleydavis/c3-chart-maker/README.md

 # c3-chart-maker

+THIS CODE IS NO LONGER MAINTAINED: For server side rendering of charts I recommed you used [Data-Forge Plot](https://www.npmjs.com/package/data-forge-plot).

 A Node.js module for rendering a chart from a CSV file using a [C3](http://c3js.org/) spec.

 It can be used from the command line or as a code library.